 Head to Eastern Europe for guaranteed adventure: from hidden gems in Russia, Ukraine and Montenegro to the classic charms of the Czech Republic, Croatia and Hungary, you’ll find a region that’s surreal, exciting and endlessly surprising.

 Western Macedonia gets most of Macedonia's visitors, and no wonder: its mountain ranges provide a stunning backdrop, running south from Šar Planina to the gentler Jablanica range, ending with the 34km-long Lake Ohrid.
+Lying outstretched southward, and flanked by Galičica National Park, the lake is dotted with coastal and upland villages.

-Eastern Europe - Macedonia (Chapter)
+Southeastern Europe - Macedonia (Chapter)

 Part Balkan and part Mediterranean, and offering impressive ancient sites and buzzing modern nightlife, Macedonia packs in much more action, activities and natural beauty than would seem possible.
 Skopje remains one of Europe’s more unusual...